Skip to main content

 Preference Data Only Helps If It Is Used

-Diane also highlights a common frustration: it is not enough to offer different routes if customers have to repeat their needs every time they make contact.
+It is not enough to offer different routes if customers have to explain their needs again every time they make contact.

-Regulated firms are often well placed to do better because they already collect important information at onboarding and during servicing.
+Regulated firms already collect important information at onboarding and during servicing.
 The question is whether they use those moments to ask how someone wants to be contacted, what support works best, and which channels should be avoided.

 Build Accessibility Into the Journey